This post may contain affiliate links. For more information, read my disclosure policy.

 • Apples (any kind) – you can use sweet or tart apples!
 I’ve made this with Granny Smith apples and Gala apples.

-• Apple cider – adds even more apple flavoring.
+• Apple cider – adds even more apple flavoring, better than just using water.
+You can also use apple juice.

 • Unsalted butter – unsalted works best but if you do have to use salted butter, omit adding in any extra salt.